da4all/da4all.github.io/_cards/databiography.md

 ---

-In this assignment, students apply the concept of a “data biography” to analyze the history behind a particular dataset: the who, what, when, how, and why of the dataset and its creation.
-In doing so, they learn about the different interpretative filters that shape the historical trajectory of a dataset, from its initial collection to its availability and usability today.

 ## Part 1: Biography

 Your assignment is to write a "data biography" about a historical dataset.
 This is the dataset you will be examining: [Philadelphia African American Census 1847](https://ds-pages.swarthmore.edu/paac/).
 I am not providing you with any additional information about the dataset beyond the above link.
 You will need to put on your detective hats and try to familiarize yourself with the data and its history.
 Make sure that you download the actual dataset and take a look at its contents in addition to tracking down its history.
 Your data biography should tell a story about the dataset that addresses the following: